 Variable (0.00 to 4.00) credit(s).
 Combined academic goals, abstract/theoretical and experiential learning through an internship assist in the reflection, analysis and integration of experiences and insights gained through internships with the academic theory, principles, concepts, and social and ethical dimensions of the discipline and subject area.
 This strengthens students' lifelong-learning skills, professional and public-speaking skills, personal and professional values and ethics, and self-confidence and clarifies personal and career goals.
 Students must complete at least 125 hours of internship assignment over a 12-week period (eight weeks in summer).
-A maximum of twelve credit hours from Accounting 470-473 and Business 470-474 may count as accounting or business electives.
+A maximum of twelve credit hours from Accounting 471 and Business 470-474 may be earned.
 Additional credits count as free electives.
 Signature Learning Experience: Internship.
 Register by Instructor.
 This course is repeatable for credit.